 Read Galatians 3 at Bible Gateway.

-For as many as are of the works of the law are under the curse; for it is written, “Cursed is everyone who does not continue in all things which are written in the book of the law, to do them.”
-But that no one is justified by the law in the sight of God is evident, for “the just shall live by faith.”
-Yet the law is not of faith, but “the man who does them shall live by them.”
-Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, “Cursed is everyone who hangs on a tree”), that the blessing of Abraham might come upon the Gentiles in Christ Jesus, that we might receive the promise of the Spirit through faith.
+For as many as are of [justification by] the works of the Law are under a curse; for it is written, “Cursed is everyone who does not abide by all things written in the book of the Law, to perform them.”
+Now that no one is justified by the Law before God is evident; for, “The righteous man shall live by faith.”
+However, [justification by] the Law is not of faith; on the contrary, “He who practices them shall live by them.”
+Christ redeemed us from the curse [brought by having to be justified] of the Law, having become a curse for us–for it is written, “Cursed is everyone who hangs on a tree”– in order that in Christ Jesus the blessing of Abraham might come to the Gentiles, so that we would receive the promise of the Spirit through faith.
 Gal 3:10-14